10 best network monitoring tools: Top picks and insights

 On corporate or educational networks, network monitoring tools keep a watch on devices, traffic, and servers and alert network managers when something goes wrong.
 An average user might need to use network monitor apps to find out, for example, why the network is overloaded and if there are any devices connected to the network.

-No matter if you’re a system administrator in need of analysis software or just a regular user looking to see what apps are doing behind the scenes on your Mac, we’ve compiled a list of the best network management software for you.
-Let’s dive in; we’ll help you make a good choice.
+No matter if you’re a system administrator in need of analysis software or just a regular user looking to see what apps are doing behind the scenes on your Mac, I’ve compiled a list of the best network management software for you.
+Let’s dive in; I’ll help you make a good choice.

 10 best network performance monitoring tools